 Cole has only had one seizure since his surgery.
 Although we still have some way to go, the reduction in his seizures allows us to focus on everything else.
 We will continue to keep working to give our boy the best chance in life.
 But this would not have been possible without the amazing family and friends we have around us and, of course, the fantastic medical team around Cole.

-Also, if you feel that your seizures are affecting your health and wellbeing, there are some ways of changing that without even leaving your home!
+If you feel that your seizures are affecting your health and wellbeing, there are some ways of changing that without even leaving your home!

 Epilepsy Action Learning is an e-learning platform that includes a variety of different courses.
 One of those courses is called Epilepsy and your wellbeing.